2010: a small crop of beautiful grapes

 COLOUR: Deep ruby-red with intense purplish highlights.

-BOUQUET: Refined and elegant with hints of ripe, crunchy fruit.
+NOSE: Refined and elegant with hints of ripe, crunchy fruit.

 PALATE: Concentrated, rich and velvety.
 Thick, satiny texture.
 Ripe, fresh, rich and tangy tannin.
 Extremely young wine.